realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Exactly.
 So you can do it with multiple probes, but the Oakland protocol basically restricts it because it gives you a fixed point where you go.
-And some implementations actually restrict the total HLC in flight.
+And some implementations actually restrict the total HTLC in flight.
 So you have another thing that they can't basically exhaust the whole channel.
 So there's that, there's low-hanging fruit like that.
 There's splicing, which just messes up your graph a little bit, so it makes it harder to...
 Dual funding particularly allows you to combine multiple things into one transaction, just the common ownership heuristics starts to break down.
 This is useful.
 There's a whole pile of different fun things you can do once you've got splicing and you can splice in and out and everything else.
-And just mess people up which is kind of nice Particularly if we start to see things like page join of things coming out of splices and really really kind of a lot more So once your Lightning channel is also used for unchain things through splicing, I think it becomes a lot more complicated to see exactly what's going on, which is just a nice low-hanging fruit that we're going to get.
+And just mess people up which is kind of nice Particularly if we start to see things like Payjoin of things coming out of splices and really really kind of a lot more So once your Lightning channel is also used for onchain things through splicing, I think it becomes a lot more complicated to see exactly what's going on, which is just a nice low-hanging fruit that we're going to get.

 Speaker 1: 00:29:40